erroronline1/caro/readme.md

 2026-01-01; 15
 ```
 Weekly hours look similar like `2023-07-01; 39.5` with allowed decimal values and comma or period as delimiter.
 The separator between date and value is freely choosable except numbers.

+There is a yearly overview available as well that sums up off-duty-days, remaining vacation days and overtime for the current year, which may come in handy to remind employees taking their vacation days in time.
+Contents for this overview match those of timesheet exports (owning user, unit members for supervisors or all for authorized users).

 Exports are ordered by user name with exporting user coming first regardless, for convenience.